CrowdStrike/foundry-sample-category-blocking/README.md

 1. Navigate to the **Home** page
 2. Enter a policy name and select a host group
 3. Select the categories you want to block
-4. Click "Preview URLs" to see what will be blocked
+4. Click "Preview domains" to see what will be blocked
 5. Click "Create blocking rule" to deploy the rule

 ### Viewing Analytics